 - Prepare and validate short term and mid-term strategy

-- Define list of use cases (max 10) and a roadmap and make sure the use-cases have a clear business foundation
+- Define a list of use cases (max 10) and a roadmap and make sure the use-cases have a clear business foundation

 - Include both internal and external use cases